 1. Clary sage

-PMS Bath Blend
+PMS Bath Recipe

 Bloat Banishing Blend

-Often thought of as aphrodisiac, rose essential oil definitely has a connection to women's reproductive health.
+Often thought of as an aphrodisiac, rose essential oil definitely has a connection to women's reproductive health.
 Rose has a toning effect on the uterus that can ease heavy periods and regulate menstrual flow.

 When used as aromatherapy, it has been shown to help relieve the pain of labor [source].
 Along with soothing physical PMS symptoms [source] and cramps [source], rose is a calming, soothing scent to turn to when PMS irritability and anger strike [source].